quozd/awesome-dotnet/README.md

 * [OctoLinker](https://github.com/OctoLinker/OctoLinker) - Navigate through `project.json`, `packages.config`, `*.props`, `*.targets`, and C#/F#/VB.NET project files efficiently with the OctoLinker browser extension for GitHub.
 * [YARP](https://github.com/microsoft/reverse-proxy) - YARP is a reverse proxy toolkit for building fast proxy servers in .NET using the infrastructure from ASP.NET and .NET.
 * [JSON Formatter and Validator](https://elmah.io/tools/json-formatter/) - A blazing fast JSON formatter and validator that won't share JSON with a server.
+* [CSharpier](https://github.com/belav/csharpier) - An opinionated code formatter for c# that is based on the [Prettier](https://github.com/prettier/prettier) printing process.

 ## Trading